ug-libraries/clean-architecture-core-php/Readme.md

 ### Application Request

 Requests serve as input object, encapsulating data from your http controller.
-In the core library, use the `\Cleancoders\Core\Http\Request\Request` class as the foundation for creating custom application request object.
+In the core library, use the `\Cleancoders\Core\Request\Request` class as the foundation for creating custom application request object.
 Define the expected fields using the `requestPossibleFields` property.

 ### Presenter